paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/5. Deploying to Linux Servers/KLP Deploying to Linux Servers.md

 ## Web Applications Server
 Now that you have a shiny new server that is safe and secure, it’s time to turn it into a web application server!
 By the end of this lesson you will accomplish the following:

+1. <em>Install Apache</em>

+  Install Apache using your package manager with the following command: __sudo apt-get install apache2__ Confirm Apache is working by visiting http://localhost:8080 in your browser.Apache, by default, serves its files from the /var/www/html directory.
+If you explore this directory you will find a file called index.html and if you review that file you will see it contains the HTML of the page you see when you visit http://localhost:8080.

-1. Use the Apache HTTP Server to respond to HTTP requests and serve a static webpage
+2. Use the Apache HTTP Server to respond to HTTP requests and serve a static webpage
-2. Configure Apache to hand-off specific requests to Python providing the ability to develop dynamic websites
+3. Configure Apache to hand-off specific requests to Python providing the ability to develop dynamic websites
-3. Setup PostgreSQL and write a simple Python application that generates a data-driven website
+4. Setup PostgreSQL and write a simple Python application that generates a data-driven website

 # References
 - https://www.howtogeek.com/howto/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/